-...both sets of players clash, pushing against one another with all their might.
+Both sets of players clash, pushing against one another with all their might.
 We break through the chaos and head to the end zone handheld as if we're the wide receiver making our way towards the touchline where Tom Brady is waiting?
-As we get closer the camera pulls out into a wide so we see...
+As we get closer, the camera pulls out into a wide.